 It can be difficult for a parent to diagnose this type of injury as many children do not demonstrate visible impairments after a head injury.
 The symptoms depend on the extent and location of the brain injury and can vary greatly.

 Children who suffered TBI may experience some or all of the following:

 - Physical impairments – speech, vision, hearing and other sensory impairment, headaches, lack of fine motor coordination, spasticity of muscles, paresis or paralysis of one or both sides and seizure disorders,balance, and other gait impairments.

 - Cognitive impairments – short- and long-term memory deficits, impaired concentration, slowness of thinking, and limited attention span, as well as impairments of perception, communication, reading and writing skills, planning, sequencing, and judgement.

 Having a child with this diagnosis is stressful both emotionally and financially for the entire family.
-If you believe that your child’s injury was the result of unsafe choices or conduct of others feel free to call and discuss the situation with me.
+If you believe that your child’s injury was the result of unsafe choices or conduct of others feel free to call and discuss the situation with our legal team.
 We have experience with these types of cases and understand the legal and medical issues as well as the family struggles.
-For free information about your legal rights, please email me at email@example.com or call me directly at 202-833-1875.
+For free information about your legal rights, please click here or call Regan Zambri & Long PLLC at 202-463-3030.